 ‘Time to fix things now’

-In Africa’s most biodiverse grassland, a local partnership is benefiting the community and nature through cattle
+In Africa’s most biodiverse grassland, a partnership benefits the community and nature through cattle

 (Cover photo © Trond Larsen)

-Editor’s note: This story is part three of the feature series “South Africa, side by side with nature,” which explores two South African landscapes where doing right by nature and doing right by people are the same.
-Read part one here.
+Editor’s note: This story is part two of the feature series “South Africa side by side with nature,” which explores two South African landscapes where doing right by nature and doing right by people are the same.
+See the whole series here.

 A day at the auction